CAP annually serves over 3000 clients through the following programs:

 - Kinship Care: Supports grandparents, other relatives, and even family friends who are caring for children.
 A home visitor assists caregivers to find the support necessary to make a successful transition for children into their home and family

-- Family Action: A voluntary home visiting program that partners with DSS referred families to keep children safe and healthy and to reduce or eliminate the risks of out-of-home placement for children.
+- Family & Youth: Family Action Support Workers work with DSS referred families to keep children safe and healthy and to reduce or eliminate the risks of out-of-home placement for children.
+Our Youth Mentors meet weekly with youth (ages 8 to 15) to provide a supportive and trusting relationship, help children gain new experiences, and lay the ground work for social and academic success.

-- Supportive Services: Case workers offer assistance to families in need with a wide variety of services including assistance for utility, heat and rent, budgeting, employment, transportation, smoking cessation, and referral to community and government services.
+- Supportive Services: TANF Facilitators offer assistance to families in need with a wide variety of services including assistance for utility, heat and rent, budgeting, employment, transportation, and referral to community and government services.
+Housing Facilitators assist families who are homeless or at high-risk of becoming homeless with temporary rental and utility assistance, finding suitable housing, financial counseling, and home visiting case management.

-- Special Supplemental Nutrition Program for Women, Infants and Children (WIC) in Madison, Herkimer and Oneida counties.
+- Women, Infants and Children (WIC) in Madison, Herkimer and Oneida counties.
 WIC offers nutrition education, breastfeeding support, referrals and a variety of nutritious foods to low-income pregnant, breastfeeding or postpartum women, infants and children up to age five to promote and support good health.